-If prior approval is not obtained from the school, credit will not be allowed, and the Office of Admissions and Records will be advised to exclude the transfer work from the student's academic record.
+If prior approval is not obtained from the school, credit may not be allowed.
 Students are obligated to report all work from other institutions once enrolled at UIC.

-Please note that when transferring credit from a community college after attaining junior status, a student must earn at least 60 of the required semester hours either at the University of Illinois at Chicago or any other accredited four-year college or university.
-The enrollment residence requirements described previously must also be met.
-Thus, students ordinarily should not register at a community college after completing the sophomore year.
+Please note that when transferring credit from a community college, a student must earn at least 60 of the required semester hours either at the University of Illinois at Chicago or another accredited four-year college or university.
+The enrollment residence requirements must also be met.
+Thus, students ordinarily should not register at a community college after completing their sophomore year.